Choosing a healthy, happy puppy

 What to look for when choosing a puppy

-When meeting or choosing a puppy there are things you can look for to help ensure you’re buying a healthy, happy puppy.
+When meeting or choosing a puppy there are things you can look for to help ensure the puppy you're buying is healthy and happy.

 Check your chosen puppy for the following:

 - Eyes should be clear and bright, with no sign of dirt or redness.

 - Ears should be clean with no smell or signs of wax inside that could mean ear mites.

 - Nose should be cold and slightly wet, with wide open nostrils.

 - Breathing should be quiet and effortless with no snoring, coughing, grunting or wheezing.

 - Skin should be clean, dry, with no signs of soreness or folds that can become infected.